taunsquared/taunsquared.github.io/_pages/about-me.md

 I'm a PhD candidate in the 2013 cohort of the International Neuroscience Doctoral Programme, headquartered at the Champalimaud Centre for the Unknown in Lisboa, Portugal.
 I joined the Intelligent Systems lab in Sept 2013 and moved with the lab to the Sainsbury Wellcome Centre for Neural Circuits and Behaviour in London, UK in 2015.
 I study cuttlefish, develop theories of intelligent behaviour, and synthesize art with neuroscience.
 You can learn more at <a href="http://www.everymind.online">Every Mind Online</a>. <br/>

 I spend a lot of time thinking about permaculture, anarchy, circus, and education.
 I love spending time in the wilderness, especially by the sea.
 I've co-written an original musical called <a href="https://hackpunttool.com/">Hack, Punt, Tool</a> (you can watch the <a href="https://youtu.be/IPpqXyo4jhM">2017 production on YouTube</a>).
-I'm a member of the band <a href="http://www.scubaphone.org/">Scubaphone</a> and the capoeira group <a href="http://www.mestrechuvisco.com/site/">Mandingueiros dos Palmares, led by Mestre Chuvisco</a>. <br/>
+I train and play as a musician, capoeirista, and VIRS (vigilante intergalactic roustabout scholar). <br/>

 If you would like to get in touch, please email me at danbee at alum dot mit dot edu.